Koha-Community/kohadocs/source/cataloging.rst

 |image658|

--  Clicking 'Edit in Host' will allow you to edit the item on the host record.
+-  Clicking 'Edit in host' will allow you to edit the item on the host record.

 -  Clicking 'Delink' will remove the 773 field and the link between the